dotnet/csharpstandard/standard/types.md

 The *non_nullable_non_value_type_parameter* in *nullable_type_parameter* shall be a type parameter that isn’t constrained to be a value type.

-In *nullable_type_parameter*, the annotation `?` indicates the intent that type arguments of this type are nullable.
+In *nullable_type_parameter*, the annotation `?` indicates the intent that nullable type corresponding to the type arguments of this type are nullable.
 The absence of the annotation `?` indicates the intent that type arguments of this type are non-nullable.

 Since a type parameter can be instantiated with many different type arguments, type parameters have slightly different operations and restrictions than other types.